12 AutoML using metamorph pipelines

 Specifically we have a function called metamorph.ml/model which will do train in mode :fit and predict in mode :transform

-The names :fit and :transform come from the fact that functions could do other things then train and predict, so :fit and :transform represent a more general concept then train/predict
+The names :fit and :transform come from the fact that the functions could do other things then train and predict, so :fit and :transform represent a more general concept then train/predict.

 (require '[scicloj.metamorph.ml :as ml]